Carath/TeXdrawer/README.md

 python3 server.py
 ```

 The frontend is then reachable at ``` http://localhost:5050/app ```.
-Note that it cannot work offline as of now, for it needs to download external resources (e.g JQuery, MathJax).
+Note that the frontend can work offline now, for files may either be loaded locally or fetched from the backend, if necessary.

 #### hwrt